pulumi/registry/themes/default/content/registry/packages/aws-iam/_index.md

 layout: overview
 ---

-Easily create AWS IAM roles in all Pulumi languages.
+You can use the Pulumi AWS IAM Component to help you create AWS IAM roles in all supported Pulumi Languages.
+The code below will show you examples of each resources supported in this Component, but please refer to the API Docs for more detailed descriptions and information about each resource.

+This Component was heavily inspired by the [Terraform AWS IAM Module](https://github.com/terraform-aws-modules/terraform-aws-iam/) and should provide users with equal functionality.

-## Example
+## Examples

 {{< chooser language "typescript,python,go,csharp,yaml" >}}